wp-plugins/somatic-framework/readme.txt

 This framework is a collection of classes and functions for handling advanced custom post types cases.
 With just a few pre-populated arrays, it can create custom post types, their metaboxes, save routines, and any custom taxonomies.

+NOTE: this began life as an internal development tool, and as such, does not have much (if any documentation) just yet.
+It's not really end-user friendly in its current state.
+So if you're not running a site I have built for you personally, you probably don't need it ;-)

 == Installation ==

-Upload, activate, have a drink... but first, install and activate Scribu's excellent Posts to Posts plugin, which this framework requires!
+Upload, activate, have a drink... but first, install and activate Scribu's excellent Posts 2 Posts plugin, which this framework requires!

 == Frequently Asked Questions ==